senthurayyappan/onshape-robotics-toolkit/README.md

 ## Acknowledgements

-This repository was created to facilitate an internal project at the AI Institute; it was developed by Senthur Ayyappan and Elliott Rouse.
-We'd also like to ackowledge considerable support and guidance from Ben Bokser, Daniel Gonzalez, Surya Singh, Sangbae Kim, and Stelian Coros at the AI Institute.
+This repository was created to facilitate an internal project at the AI Institute; it was developed by [Senthur Ayyappan](https://senthurayyappan.github.io/) and [Elliott Rouse](https://neurobionics.robotics.umich.edu/).
+We'd also like to acknowledge considerable support and guidance from Ben Bokser, Daniel Gonzalez, Surya Singh, Sangbae Kim, and Stelian Coros at the AI Institute.

 ## Contributing